sj26/skinny/README.md

  * Tests
  * Make more generic for alternate server implementations?

+## Thanks

+The latest WebSocket draft support is adapted from https://github.com/gimite/web-socket-ruby -- thank you!

 ## Copyright

 Copyright (c) 2010 Samuel Cochran.
 See LICENSE for details.